quantumish/optd-original/docs/src/datafusion.md

   Scan t2
 ```

-in the optd representation.
+in the optd_og representation.

-For SQL expressions, the optd Datafusion representation does not do cost-based searches on expressions, though this is supported in optd-core.
+For SQL expressions, the optd_og Datafusion representation does not do cost-based searches on expressions, though this is supported in optd_og-core.
 Each SQL expression can only have one binding in the current implementation.

 ## Explain